A WORD OF WARNING TO DIY INVESTORS

 Without any wise counsel from those who’ve been there before, how many of these scarred investors would’ve written the sharemarket off as a casino, never to wade in again?
 That’s what happened in 1987, and it turned a whole generation off shares.

 It’s fantastic to see a new breed of investors develop but I’ll be honest, some of the comments I see on social media groups or hear at barbeques make me cringe with worry.

 Investing is simple, but it’s not easy.
 Don’t bite off more than you can chew, and never be fooled into thinking you’ve got all the answers.

 Don’t be afraid to get some good advice and independent research either.
 It doesn’t cost nearly as much as you might think, and it’ll more than pay for itself if it leads to better judgement and helps build your knowledge base for the future.

-For more on this topic, watch the FMA Great Debate 2021 - ‘Investors are better off using experienced advisers than trying to DIY’ featuring our Head of Emerging Wealth, Helen Skinner.
+For more on this topic, watch the FMA Great Debate 2021 - ‘Investors are better off using experienced advisers than trying to DIY’.